HOMO FABER FELLOWSHIP

 Has being a chef informed your pottery?

 No. I always thought I would be able to combine food and functional ware, but my love of ceramics is not really in functional ware.
-I feel there’s something in me that wants to come out in my work, and every time I try and force it in another direction, it never works.
+I feel there is something in me that wants to come out in my work, and every time I try and force it in another direction, it fails.

 How would you define your work?

-As well as being about my own personal journey, it’s about trying to relate the forms to the land that I am living on.
+As well as being about my own personal journey, it is about trying to recreate the forms to the land that I am living on.
 The textures that I see in the land – created by climate and erosion and the passage of animals and human beings – also develop in the clay that I am using.

 How did you come to prefer hand-modelling to throwing?

-I had a condition called frozen shoulder, which meant it was very painful in my shoulders and I couldn’t throw.
-So that’s when I developed a technique that I am using now.
-I start with a solid piece of clay and I facet it with wires and then texture it and stretch it by working it from the inside.
+I had a condition called frozen shoulder, which meant it was very painful in my shoulders and I could not throw.
+This is when I developed a technique that I still use now.
+I start with a solid piece of clay and facet it with wires, before texturing and stretching it from the inside.

 What do you like about the firing process?

-There’s an element of surprise, because you’re not in control of it entirely, and I like that.
+There is an element of surprise, because I am not in control of it entirely, and I like this.
 When you are using a natural material, there is a joy in seeing how the material wants to work, and as a craftsperson some of the skill and technique comes in allowing that to happen.

 Patricia Shone is an expert artisan: she began her career in 1985 and she started teaching in 2020